RitzBitz2323/hellogitworld/README.txt

 We can, as an example effort, even modify this README and change it as if it were source code for the purposes of the class.

 This demo also includes an image with changes on a branch for examination of image diff on GitHub.
 And i'm so cool man yeet

+Pretend you're water.
+Just floating without any effort.
+Having a good day.
+Isn't that fantastic?
+You can just push a little tree out of your brush like that.
+I can't think of anything more rewarding than being able to express yourself to others through painting.